SwagatX-404/CRUD-console-app/README.md

-his program is meant to perform basic operations on a database, which are often called CRUD operations:
+## This program is meant to perform basic operations on a database, which are often called CRUD operations:

     Create (Add new data)
     Read (View data)